Ramuneid/1.2-Support-in-Lithuania/README.md

 session.mount("http://", adapter)
 ```

-3. **Searching for organisations by company code** – search URLs are dynamically constructed using query parameters.
-The returned search results are parsed to identify candidate organisation profile URLs.
+3. **Search for organisations by company code**
+   Construct search URLs dynamically using query parameters and parse the returned results to identify candidate organisation profiles.

-4. **Validating organisation matches** – candidate profile pages are opened and the company code found on the page is compared with the original input code.
-This prevents data from being assigned to the wrong organisation.
+4. **Validate organisation matches**
+   Open candidate profile pages and compare the company code found on the page with the source record before accepting the result.

-Instead of automatically accepting the first search result, each candidate organisation is validated against the company code from the source dataset:

 ```python
 for candidate_url in candidate_urls: